 The Lone Pine Mall appears in both.

-The hero quotes Doc Brown about wanting to pull a train whistle.
+The slightly elevated close-up shot of the locomotive's cow-catcher coming to a halt just inches from the viewer, the hero quotes Doc Brown about wanting to pull a train whistle, etc.

 The "ticket ride" sequence deliberately mimics the feather.

-Tom Hanks screams "I'm the king of the North Pole" in the top of the train.The same occurs in Titanic when Leonardo DiCaprio screams "I'm the king of the world " at the top of the great ship.
+Tom Hanks screams "I'm the king of the North Pole" on top of the train.The same occurs in Titanic when Leonardo DiCaprio screams "I'm the king of the world " at the Titanic's bow.